androidseb25/iGotify-Notification-Assistent/README.md

 # iGotify

-A small Gotify server notification assistent that decrypt the message and trigger a Push Notifications to iOS Devices via Apple's APNs with my service SecNtfy (App Link down below)
+A small Gotify server notification assistent that decrypt the message and trigger a Push Notifications to iOS Devices via Apple's APNs with my service SecNtfy

 SecNtfy will be available for public later this year.

+Download Link to iGotify down below

 ## ⭐ Features